maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/44-santa-cruz-county-clerk/all-elections/en/ways-to-vote/vote-early-in-person.md

 priority: "Minor"
 ---

-**How do I vote early in person for the June 7 Presidential Primary Election?**

 **You can vote in person starting before Election Day from Monday, May 9 through Election Day, Tuesday, June 7.**

 **Early voting location and hours:**